seale61/weather-project-backend/README.md

 Save this file and make it executable using 'chmod +x weather.sh'  at the terminal command line.

 ## Crontab (Linux / UNIX / Mac only)
 In a terminal window, enter "crontab -e" at the command line.
 You may be given a choice of editors.
 I generally recommend nano.
-When the editor comes up, enter the following line (using your own path to your shell script:
+When the editor comes up, enter the following line (using your own path to your shell script):

     `*/60 * * * * /apps/node-scripts/weather/weather.sh >/dev/null 2>&1`